NYC Department of Education — Digital Accessibility

 Implementing meaningful changes that do not alter the fundamental structure of the sites.

 Worked with Dev and SiteImprove performing multiple passes on each page and user flow.

-Created a Prioritized standard and guide for QA including: matching URL to page title, HTML (no extra code from CMS), no broken links, no redundant name, search optimization with tagging, written in plain language, translated into 9 languages, all images have alt tag descriptions, etc.
+Created a Prioritized standard and guide for QA including: matching URL to page title, HTML (no extra code from CMS), no broken links, no redundant name, search optimization with tagging, written in plain language (6–9th grade reading level), translated into 9 languages, all images have alt tag descriptions, video has both descriptive captioning and subtitles etc.

 over 400+ responses